Famous Landmarks in France to Visit at Least Once in Your Lifetime

 France’s lavender was imported by the Romans who used the essential oils to scent their baths and took advantage of the plant’s medicinal properties to heal wounds and fight off infection.
 Later, in the medieval period, women known as lavenders, would lay freshly washed clothes to dry on lavender bushes.

-These days lavender is still grown for its essentail oils, with lavandin used for its strong perfume, and the finer true lavender for its healing qualities.
+These days lavender is still grown for its essential oils, with lavandin used for its strong perfume, and the finer true lavender for its healing qualities.

 The Valensole plateau is the most famous place to find a concentration of expansive lavender farms, followed by the more boutique-sized fields in the Luberon, and the fine lavender fields found in Sault.
-The bloom starts in late June and continues through to when it’s harvested in mid-July.
-Except at the higher altitudes, where you can find it flowering well into August.
+The lavender season starts in late June and continues through to when it’s harvested in mid-July, except at the higher altitudes, where you can find it flowering well into August.

 DUNE DU PILAT – GIRONDE